andresha20/andresha20/README.md

 - 👋 Hi, I’m @andresha20
 - :blue_book: I study accounting at Politécnico Jaime Isaza Cadavid but I love coding.
-- :eyeglasses: I have been programming for 3 years (started on 18/12/2020), and I can confidently say that programming is my main passion.
+- :eyeglasses: I have been programming for over 3 years (started on 18/12/2020), and I can confidently say that programming is my main passion.
 - 💞️ I’m simply having a good time creating diverse stuff and wrapping my head around multiple technologies to eventually build something iconic.
 The technologies I feel the most confident with are Salesforce, and MERN with NEXT.JS (I've worked with this stack for 1+ years on truly difficult tasks), but I'm able to learn anything with ease and commitment.
 I like the minimalism of Angular compared to React and I enjoy the challenges of backend technologies.
 I wish I had learned Typescript earlier.
 Looking forth to learning a lot!

 ## Certified Salesforce Associate